Rob & Michelle Avis

-Even starting out as engineers in Calgary’s oil fields, Rob and his wife and business partner Michelle Avis knew their careers lay in creating solutions that would heal the land….and after just 10 years, they have reinvented themselves in a way many professionals only dream of doing.
+Even starting out as engineers in Calgary’s oil fields, Rob Avis and his wife and business partner Michelle Avis knew their careers lay in creating solutions that would heal the land….and since leaving the oil fields in 2008 they reinvented themselves in a way many professionals only dream of doing.

-Rob and Michelle left the oil and gas industry in 2008 and launched Verge Permaculture, now an internationally-recognized and award-winning regenerative design, consulting, and education center.
-Through Verge they are leading the next wave of permaculture education, and teaching career-changing professionals how to build successful businesses combining technology with earth science and eco-entrepreneurism.
+Rob and Michelle launched Verge Permaculture, an internationally-recognized and award-winning regenerative design, consulting, and education center.
+Verge has led the next wave of permaculture education, teaching homesteaders how to live abundantly in harmony with nature, and training career-changing professionals how to build successful businesses combining technology with earth science and eco-entrepreneurism.

 Rob and Michelle have studied regenerative design internationally, interning at the pioneering Nordic Folkecenter for Renewable Energy in Denmark; researching sustainable farms, eco villages, and renewable energy installations from Calgary to Latin America; and completing three permaculture certifications in the US, Australia and Canada.
 Rob later spent three months volunteering at the Australian Permaculture Research Institute and became one of its first certified teachers.
 Since then, he and Michelle have visited many of the world’s leading permaculture sites, and brought many internationally-known teachers to present at Verge.